 The Water Services Corporation of Malta provides tap water to all of Malta and Gozo, and has been making large investments in the infrastructure during the last decade powered by large EU funding.

-The Water Services Corporation (WSC) produces about 75 million cubic metres per year which is enough for a population of 400,000 people that live on an island less than 60 square kilometres.
+The Water Services Corporation (WSC) produces about 31 million cubic metres per year of drinking water (2015) which is enough for a population of just over 500,000 (2020) people that live on an island less than 60 square kilometres.

 This blog post explores the quality and safety of tap water in Malta as well as its benefits and costs to your wallet!